-We assessed whether the Bank's and Group's accounting policies in relation to the ECL for loans to customers are in compliance with IFRS 9 by assessing each significant model component: exposure at default, probability of default and loss given default, definition of default and significant increase in credit risk, use of macroeconomic scenarios.
+We have assessed whether the Bank's and Group's accounting policies in relation to the ECL for loans to customers are following IFRS 9 by assessing each significant model component: exposure at default, probability of default and loss given default, definition of default and significant increase in credit risk, and use of macroeconomic scenarios.

-We assessed the design and operating effectiveness of the controls over relevant loan data and the ECL calculations.
+We have assessed the design and operating effectiveness of the controls over relevant loan data and the ECL calculations.
 Those controls included controls over recording of loans data in the system, credit analysis and approval before issuing loans, including automatic rating assessment and calculation of overdue days.

-We determined that we could rely on those controls for the purpose of our audit.
+We have determined that we could rely on those controls for the purpose of our audit.

-Further, we performed detailed testing over reliability of loan data, including contract dates, scoring rates for loans exposures, estimation of loss given default, overdue days and other inputs used in the ECL calculation as at 31 December 2023.
+Further, we have performed detailed testing over reliability of loan data, including contract dates, scoring rates for loans exposures, estimation of loss given default, overdue days and other inputs.

 We also performed detailed testing over data flows to/from source systems and macroeconomic factors to the ECL model.
+We performed audit procedures on selected loans from stages 1, 2 and 3 to assess the reasonableness of the loan stage assignment as of December 31, 2024.